 Since re-emerging in 2021, M23 has occupied large swathes of North Kivu province and, more recently, South Kivu, seizing economically strategic towns in the process.
 Wherever they settle, the rebel group’s fighters set up systems of parallel criminal governance and prey upon the economic system.

 For example, before M23 occupied Bunagana, a trading hub on the border with Uganda, trade flows between Uganda and the DRC generated an average of US$2 million a month (although most of the goods were undeclared), according to a DRC customs officer.
 Since M23’s takeover of the town in 2021, these flows have diminished considerably, but they still provide the rebels with sizeable financial resources, primarily through illicit taxation of goods.
-Although the Ugandan government has officially banned vehicles from crossing into the DRC, many violate the ban – with the complicity of some border officials – in order to refuel at the Bunagana fuel depots, among others.
+Although the Ugandan government has officially banned vehicles from crossing into the DRC, many violate the ban – with the complicity of some border officials – in order to supply fuel to Bunagana, among other towns.

 M23’s economic agenda also dictated the May 2024 seizure of Rubaya, a strategic mining town near Goma that produces 15 per cent of the world’s coltan, a key component in the manufacture of electronic equipment.
 Since then, the armed group has enjoyed a lucrative income from controlling mineral production and trade.
 By capturing Rubaya, M23 was also able to reorganize its territorial control, facilitating the arrival of economic actors loyal to the group (such as collectors, brokers and traders) and building a road to assist in the transfer of minerals to neighbouring Rwanda, where they are laundered.
 This is achieved by disguising the minerals among Rwandan production and then declaring them as sourced in Rwanda.